LucasDelfino92/morrowindsharp/main.md

 ### Cleaning mods

-For plugin cleaning we use **tes3cmd**, selecting the dirty plugins we want to clean.

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.
 - Right-click **The Publicans.ESP**, and click **Clean with TES3cmd**.
 - After the process is finished, click **OK**.